themitosan/grpp/README.md

     <br>Git Repo Preservation Project (GRPP)
 </h1>

-Created by [JulianaHeartz](https://bsky.app/profile/julianaheartz.bsky.social) <sup>*(aka. themitosan)*</sup>, this is a simple project written in ts that aims to gelp importing and preserving git repos.
+Created by [TheMitoSan](https://bsky.app/profile/themitosan.bsky.social), this is a simple project written in ts that aims to gelp importing and preserving git repos.

 ## Requirements
 - `git`, `npm` and latest `node` version installed